Marisol514/ConnectVibe/README.md

 # ConnectVibe

+## Challenge 18 NoSQL

+My challenge is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+I’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
+In addition to using the Express.js and Mongoose packages, I'll may also optionally use a JavaScript date library of my choice or the native JavaScript Date object to format timestamps.

+No seed data is provided, so I’ll need to create my own data using Insomnia after you’ve created your API.
+Because this application won’t be deployed, I’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
+I’ll need to submit a link to the video and add it to the README of my project.

 ## API Documentation
 This document provides a comprehensive guide on how to set up, run, and test the Social Network API.
 The API is designed to manage a social network system where users can post thoughts, react to thoughts, and add friends.